xcart/xcart-docs/_pages/kb_en/translation_and_localization/localizing_your_store/configuring_currency.md

 3. **Save changes** to submit the currency settings.

 {% note info %}
-If you want the prices to be displayed in a currency matching a customer's location use the {% link "Multicurrency Module" ref_2tPJubPU %}
+If you want the prices to be displayed in a currency matching a customer's location use the {% link "Multicurrency Addon" ref_2tPJubPU %}
 {% endnote %}